vicngan/heartline_companion.py/README.md

 - **Calendar integrations** – connect Google Calendar / iCal APIs to auto-create appointments noted inside Heartline.
 - **Insights** – connect the digest + support-circle hooks to a transactional email or SMS service.
 - **Design polish** – layer on a design system (shades of blush, serif fonts) via Streamlit themes or migrate UI into React Native/Flutter when ready for full mobile polish.
+- **QA checklist** – after layout tweaks, run `python3 -m py_compile app.py` then `streamlit run app.py` to confirm there are no lingering NameErrors or duplicate widget IDs.

 Take what resonates, leave the rest — Heartline adapts with you. 💗